-- 5. All competitors whether they are competing or practicing must wear a correct fitting approved helmet; motor sports type neck brace, Frontal Head Restraint (FHR) which satisfies SFI 38.1 or FIA 8858 standards, arm restraint and enclosed footwear and fire retardant suit.
-The FHR should be of the lower profile design behind the head andutilise quick release tether fasteners.
+5. All competitors whether they are competing, or practicing must wear a correct fitting approved helmet; motor sports type neck brace, Frontal Head Restraint (FHR) which satisfies SFI 38.1 or FIA 8858 standards, arm restraint and enclosed footwear and fire retardant suit.
+The FHR should be of the lower profile design behind the head andultise quick release tether fasteners.
 A fire retardant suit must be worn.
 Cotton workman overalls will not be accepted.
-All competitors must also wear arm restraint, race / leather boots, fire retardant socks, balaclava, gloves. - 6.
-Any brand of crash helmet is allowed provided they meet the SNELL, FIA standards specified on the UIM website.
+All competitors must also wear arm restraint, race / leather boots, fire retardant socks, balaclava, gloves.

+- 6. Any brand of crash helmet is allowed provided they meet the SNELL, FIA standards specified on the UIM website.
 Open face types only.
 All helmets must be in excellent condition with no frayed chinstraps or rusted anchor points and must correctly fit the person who wears them.
 Full-face or types with removable face pieces are not acceptable.
-Air breathing systems acceptable.
-Exception: Full face helmets may only be used if fitted with an air breathing system. - 7.
+Air breathing systems acceptable. - 7.
 A working bilge pump is optional.